ch4n3l/ch4n3l.github.io/_posts/2017/2018-09-19-granny-writeup.md

 ## iii.
 Privilege Escalation

-We see that we are logged in as NT Authority\Network Service:
+We see that we are NT Authority\Network Service:

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/granny/whoami.png)